apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW EXPORT.md

 3. Show the export task of the specified db, state is "exporting" and sorted in descending order by StartTime SHOW EXPORT FROM example_db WHERE STATE = "exporting" ORDER BY StartTime DESC;

-4. Show the export task of specifying dB and job_id SHOW EXPORT FROM example_db WHERE ID = job_id;
+4. Show the export task of specifying DB and job_id SHOW EXPORT FROM example_db WHERE ID = job_id;

-5. Show the export task of specifying dB and label SHOW EXPORT FROM example_db WHERE LABEL = "mylabel";
+5. Show the export task of specifying DB and label SHOW EXPORT FROM example_db WHERE LABEL = "mylabel";

+6. Show the export task of specifying DB and label prefix is "labelprefix" SHOW EXPORT FROM example_db WHERE LABEL LIKE "labelprefix%";

 ## keyword